Background and history

 Today X-Lab has 5 employees, and many engaged students.
 Both students, colleagues and external visitors are enjoying the Makerspace and the equipment, material and activities that are offered.
 The Student Core Group consists of approximately 15 students, organising events on a regular basis.
 Student Core is a vital part of X-Lab.
 The development of X-Lab is continuing - together we explore, create, and innovate.
 Please come and join us!

 X-Lab started to hold activities for students.
 The organisation of X-Lab was formed and a board was elected.
 First board meeting was held on a sunny day, June 22, 2021.
-In November 2021, Anders Warell was hired as Deputy Director for X-Lab (Dnr P 2021/6925).
+In November 2022, Anders Warell joined as Deputy Director for X-Lab (Dnr P 2021/6925).

 October 2020: Mid-scale